InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Device storage duration and access disclosure.md

 ## deviceStorage.json

-The deviceStorage.json is hosted at the vendor-supplied URL (<code>deviceStorageDisclosureUrl</code>) to disclose additional storage information.
+The deviceStorage.json is hosted at the vendor-supplied URL (<code>deviceStorageDisclosureUrl</code>) to disclose additional storage and access information.
 It is recommended that deviceStorage.json be hosted in a Vendor's .well-known directory; although not required because the URL is provided by <code>deviceStorageDisclosureUrl</code>.
 Because CMPs will need to be able to load the JSON file in the browser, [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) must be enabled at the serving location specified by <code>deviceStorageDisclosureUrl</code>.

 ### Disclosures Object